 Free preview screenings

 Free tickets are often given away to promote new films.
-However only selected titles are previewed so you’ll need to sign up to specific sites to get hold of screening codes as they are released.
+But only selected titles are previewed, so you’ll need to sign up to specific sites to get hold of screening codes as they are released.

-Students can get hold of tickets to free screenings at Picturehouse cinemas by joining the E4 Slackers Club via Facebook
+Students can also get hold of tickets to free screenings at Picturehouse cinemas by buying a Picturehouse cinema membership.

 Use Nectar or Clubcard points